coobnoob/ha-appdaemon-doorbird-audio/README.md

 A simple homeassistant AppDaemon app to send audio to a doorbird device.

 ## Configuration

+In your AppDaemon configuration, include ffmpeg in the System packages and python-ffmpeg in the Python Packages.

 Place the following in your apps.yaml:
 ```yaml
 doorbord_audio:
   module: doorbird_audio
   class: DoorbirdAudio
 ```
+Add doorbird_audio.py to your AddDaemon apps directory.

 ## Example Usage